rurban/ctl/docs/set.md

 ## DESCRIPTION

 set is a sorted associative container that contains key-value pairs with unique keys.
-Keys are sorted by using the custom comparison function T_cmp.
+Keys are sorted by using the custom comparison function.
 Search, removal, and insertion operations have logarithmic complexity. set is implemented as red-black tree.

 The function names are composed of the prefix **set_**, the user-defined type